-Please enter the parking lot from the west driving entrance (right side of the property when facing LSM).
-Proceed around the property to the building in the rear to drop off your student (from the right side of your vehicle).
+Covenant: Please enter the parking lot from the Covenant church side entrance (left side of the property when facing CPC).
+Proceed around the building to drop off your student at the ACA side of the building (from the right side of your vehicle).
+Children must be dropped off between 7:20 and 7:35 a.m.

 Children will be greeted by an adult at the drop off point.
-They should then quietly proceed to their classroom to unpack their backpack and follow teacher's start of day instructions.
+They should then proceed to their classroom to unpack and follow the teacher's start of day instructions.
 Students will proceed to Assembly as a class.
-Children must be dropped off between 7:40 and 7:55 a.m.
 If you arrive earlier, please wait in the car line in your vehicle with your child.
 If you are late, please follow procedures for being tardy (page 9).